zweimach/ghc/docs/users_guide/using.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As described above, the way in which a file is processed by GHC depends on its suffix.
-This behaviour can be overridden using the ``-x`` option:
+This behaviour can be overridden using the :ghc-flag:`-x` option:

 .. ghc-flag:: -x <suffix>